JuliaLang/julia/doc/src/manual/arrays.md

  4  4
 ```

-Spaces (and tabs) have a higher precedence than semicolons, performing any horizontal
+Spaces (and tabs) have higher precedence than semicolons, performing any horizontal
 concatenations first and then concatenating the result.
 Using double semicolons for the
 horizontal concatenation, on the other hand, performs any vertical concatenations before
 horizontally concatenating the result.